rdeneau/formation-fsharp/en/fsharp-training-05-pattern-matching.md

 Syntax: `let (|Case|_|) ...arguments value = Some Case | Some data | None`

 **Example 1: leap year**
-→ Year multiple of 4 but not 100 except 400
+→ Year divisible by 4 but not by 100, except if divisible by 400

 ```fsharp
 let (|DivisibleBy|_|) factor x =  // (factor: int) -> (x: int) -> unit option